bbcf/bbcflib/doc/tutorial_config_files.rst

 Using scripts and configuration files
 =====================================

-Each of our pipieline can be run on the command-line using the scripts provided in our `repository <https://github.com/bbcf/bbcfutils/tree/master/Python>`_.
+Each of our pipelines can be run on the command-line using the scripts provided in our `repository <https://github.com/bbcf/bbcfutils/tree/master/Python>`_.
 Theses scripts use configuration files to set the various pipeline options.

 Here is a typical workflow that uses both ``mapseq`` and ``chipseq``.
 The configuration file will contain the following sections: first a ``Global variables`` section that defines the local environment for the pipelines::